eltc29/Image-compression/README.md

+## Image Compression Program

+Instructions:
-Download the repo to your computer.
-To run the program:
+- Clone repo to your computer.
 - Open the terminal in the folder you downloaded the files.
 - Run `make makefile.txt`.
 - Run `./roundtrip INPUTFILE OUTPUTFILE THRESHOLD MAXDEPTH`.